torhbi/Sim-Legacy-Shield-SLS./README.md

 ‎    Session Persistence & Auto Revert: If a session times out or a phone loses signal mid process, the system must auto revert to the last Safe State to prevent partial or hanging identity updates.

 ‎   Language Accessibility:The logic should support Pidgin and local language prompts like Yoruba, Igbo, Hausa to ensure the May 2026 BVN deadline information is clear to all demographics.

+    Project Vision & Sustainability
+‎SIM Legacy Shield (SLS) is a social impact solution designed to bridge the digital divide created by the May 2026 BVN deadline.
+‎
+‎    B2B Licensing: We aim to provide Telcos and Financial Institutions with "Safety Rail" logic to reduce customer churn and identity errors during national policy shifts.

+‎    Public Sector Utility: Positioning as a third party framework to assist the NCC/NIMC in protecting vulnerable demographics during the 2026 transition.
+‎
+     Scalability: The logic is designed to be modular and adaptable for future national identity audits or SIM linkage updates beyond 2026.